 - Outside Lands Music and Arts Festival: Outside Lands is the largest independent music festival in the US held at the Golden Gate Park.
 It’s a gorgeous location with picturesque views and lovely walking trails.
 You can easily walk or bike to the festival.
 Every music festival tends to be held in the middle of summer when it’s scorching hot out, but since SF is one of the coolest cities in the summertime, you will be able to have fun at the concerts without sweating buckets.
 On the music front, the festival attracts some of the most prominent artists in the industry, and it also has a legacy act in which you will see performances from someone iconic from the past.

 - SF Sketchfest: This event is a famous comedy festival held in January and February across various venues in San Francisco.
 You get to watch comedy skits, improvs, and comedians delivering their best stand-up routine.
 Although Sketchfest has largely in-person events, there are also live radio events and podcasts happening throughout.
-Film screenings, meet-and-greet, and game shows are also quite popular in Sketchfest.
+Film screenings, meet-and-greet, and game shows are also quite popular at Sketchfest.

 - Oktoberfest by the Bay: If you’re a beer lover, Oktoberfest by the Bay is where you need to be.
 This event is held at San Francisco’s Pier 35 and emulates the annual Munich tradition by featuring German beer, food, music, and other festivities.